-The President of the Constitutional Council is appointed by the President of the Republic for a term of six years, non-renewable, from among persons recognized for their competence in juridical or administrative matters.
-Before his entry into his functions, he takes an oath before the President of the Republic in these terms:
+The President of the Constitutional Council is appointed by the President of the Republic for a non-renewable term of six years, from among notable persons [personnalités] recognized for their competence in juridical or administrative matters.

+Before his entry into [his] functions, he takes an oath before the President of the Republic in these terms:

-"I swear to well and faithfully fulfill my function, to exercise it with all independence and in all impartiality with respect of the Constitution, to maintain the secrecy of the deliberations and of the votes, the same after the cessation of my functions, to take no public position in the political, economic or social domains, to give no consultations of private character on the issues relevant to the competence of the Constitutional Council."
+"I swear to well and faithfully fulfill my function, to exercise it in all independence and in all impartiality with respect for the Constitution, to maintain [garder] the secrecy of the deliberations and of the votes, the same after the cessation of my functions, to take no public position in the political, economic or social domains, to give no consultation of private character [titre] on the questions relevant to the competence of the Constitutional Council."

-The Councillors are appointed for a non-renewable term of six years by the President of the Republic from among persons recognized for their competence in juridical or administrative matters.
-Before entry into their functions, they take an oath before the President of the Constitutional Council, in these terms:
+The Councilors are appointed for a non-renewable term of six years by the President of the Republic from among noted persons recognized for their competence in juridical or administrative matters.

+Before their entry into [their] functions, they take an oath before the President of the Constitutional Council, in these terms:

-"I swear to well and faithfully fulfill my functions, to exercise them in all impartiality with respect of the Constitution and to maintain the secrecy of the deliberations and of the votes, the same after the cessation of my functions."
+"I swear to well and faithfully fulfill my functions, to exercise them in all impartiality with respect for the Constitution and to maintain [garder] the secrecy of the deliberations and of the votes, the same after the cessation of my functions."

-The first Constitutional Council comprehends:
+The first Constitutional Council includes:

-- three councillors of which two are designated by the President of the National Assembly, appointed for three years by the President of the - three councillors of which one is designated by the President of the National Assembly, appointed for six years by the President of the Republic.
+- Three councilors of which two are designated by the President of the National Assembly, appointed for three years by the President of the Republic; - Three councilors of which one is designated by the President of the National Assembly, appointed for six years by the President of the Republic.